flightctl/flightctl-ansible/README.md

 ## Publishing New Versions

-Currently the publishing to Ansible Galaxy is manual and requires the following steps:
+Currently, the publishing to Ansible Galaxy is manual and requires the following steps:

 1. Update the version in the following places:
     1. The `version` in `galaxy.yml`